 Despite everything that has been said about streaming being not good enough to deliver live sports broadcasts, sports has been one of the main drivers of live streaming adoption.
 The infrastructure improvements and technological advancements just had to keep up, as viewers’ consumption habits keep migrating towards over-the-top services.
 2020 is shaping up to be the year for media companies and IP-based TV service providers to finally express their confidence in streaming to deliver The Holy Grail of content - sports.
 And just to prove how much faith they all have in the open internet, the entire 2020 Tokyo Olympics is expected to be streamed in 4K.

 In this crowded space, service operators turn to live content offerings for differentiation.
 No wonder live streaming is expected to demonstrate a remarkable growth rate of 73%, accounting for 17% of all video traffic by 2022.
 Like the legacy Pay TV industry, streaming service providers play the live sports card more often to lure new audiences and win the hearts, and more importantly the eyeballs, of the viewers.
-Everyone from established Cloud TV providers, sports-oriented services like Fubo TV and DAZN, to broadcasters and social network companies, are joining this arena.
+Everyone from established Cloud TV providers, sports-oriented services like Fubo TV (opens in new tab) and DAZN (opens in new tab), to broadcasters and social network companies, are joining this arena.
 So the 2020 events are going to continue the trend of the record-breaking live stream viewing the we witnessed during the 2018 World Cup and 2019 Super Bowl.

 Now let’s talk about all the monetization potential of live streaming.
 You don’t really need a crystal ball to predict that it is the next big thing for advertising - last year alone, the ad views in live content showed almost 90% growth.
 The growing popularity of the streaming platforms will continue to encourage advertisers to shift budgets away from traditional broadcast.
 Having the ability to serve targeted ads to specific audience segments during the same commercial break can be directly attributed to the benefits of Cloud TV services, and is only one example of the opportunities that data-driven service operations introduce.